-As I said earlier, geography plays a big factor depending on the industry you are looking.
-Simply put, your retirement landing point should be predicated off the industry you want, not an area you fell in love.
+As I said earlier, geography plays a big factor depending on the industry you are looking for.
+Simply put, your retirement landing point should be predicated on the industry you want, not an area you fell in love with.
 What you’re looking for is an area with multiple employers in your chosen industry so you have many options – as well as an area that has strength in two or three other industries which you COULD be happy in and employable should you strike out in your primary industry.
 For most people, that is going to be the suburbs.
 Sorry, I like rural vistas in remote parts of the country but good sustainable jobs generally aren’t there.

 I wrote a pretty conventional resume – I didn’t sex it up, used a pretty clean ‘less busy’ format, and here is the thing…I didn’t go out my way to de-militarize it.
 I thought, ‘why hide it?’
 That being said, I used very descriptive civilian words and no jargon when the job descriptions and accomplishments.
 I focused on quantities and measurable (not unlike an OER/NCOER), and otherwise just stated what I did.
 I had a lot of people tell me you have to rewrite your resume for every job you submitted and to incorporate words from the job description you’re applying to get past the automated filters some employers use in screening but honestly, I never changed my resume once for any of the sixty applications I put in.
 I focused on individualized cover letters and did just fine.

-You need to have a professional wardrobe which approximately matches the wardrobe of the job you plan on working, i.e. you need to look the part.
-There are programs out there to get very inexpensive suits and if that is your price-point, than you got to make it work.
+You need to have a professional wardrobe that approximately matches the wardrobe of the job you plan on working, i.e. you need to look the part.
+There are programs out there to get very inexpensive suits and if that is your price point then you got to make it work.
 BUT, I think your interview suit is something you shouldn’t skimp on and you will be paying $600-$1000 minimum on what I would consider an acceptable suit – honestly, you should probably be aiming for $1100-$1500.
-Budget it out prior if you need too but it is an investment and interviewers will notice.
+Budget it out prior if you need to but it is an investment and interviewers will notice.
 Plus there is the psychological effect.
 Because of circumstances, I had to do one of my interviews in a sports jacket and khakis as opposed to my suit and I know it is going to sound odd but I felt underdressed.

 Be yourself in an interview – but be the best version of yourself.
 Dishonesty will get sniffed out relatively quickly.
 I talked to a mentor who interviews in this industry and resume padding and outright lies are pretty standard and the people who do hiring usually acquire a good BS detector and they will out you.
 I had a lot of advice given to me about things to say and not say and ultimately I just ignored a lot of the ‘gamesmanship’ commentary and just decided to be genuine, talk honestly about some of life experiences – I got asked about what I considered my weakness and I was honest about where I thought I was deficient – and tried to be a human being.
 Judging by the interplay and reactions, I think it worked for me.

-Social media is an aspect that didn’t really come up in my interview process but I know that it is something which a lot of industries including the one I chose are really looking into and I wouldn’t be surprised if I was googled or had my Facebook and Twitter looked up – in fact on at least one of my interviews some of their questions led me to believe they did at least some cursory research on me involving social media.
-Couple of things I learned from knowledge of other applicants is this:
+Social media is an aspect that didn’t really come up in my interview process but I know that it is something that a lot of industries including the one I chose are really looking into and I wouldn’t be surprised if I was googled or had my Facebook and Twitter looked up – in fact on at least one of my interviews some of their questions led me to believe they did at least some cursory research on me involving social media.
+A couple of things I learned from the knowledge of other applicants are this:

 Don’t shy away from social media and refrain from cute aliases.
 In this day and age not having ANY account on any platform is generally considered kind of odd and potentially suspicious.